newlyj/Video_Inpainting_for_-Self-study/README.md

 # Video_Inpainting_for_-Self-study
-Just a memo for learning the deep-learning-based video inpainting.
+A reading memo of the Learning Based video inpainting papers in https://github.com/1900zyh/Awesome-Image-Inpainting